 THIS is what 6 Week Social is all about, building the village and supporting each other on the rollercoaster ride of motherhood.

-I am not an organisation with archaic beliefs and an extortionate price tag to match.
+We are not an organisation with archaic beliefs and an extortionate price tag to match.

 Regular meet ups to get to know each other at your own pace and over a period of time ensure that you feel comfortable and more confident with yourself and each other week after week.